Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

 \subsection{Criteria for the selection of Compton events}

 The selection criteria of the Compton events has been discussed in detail in \citet{chattopadhyay14}.
 Each event in the CZTI output data has an individual time stamp with a resolution of 20 $\mu$s.
-Any two events occurring within 20 $\mu$s will have same time stamp.
-The event file also lists out the pixel and detector ID, the PHA channel of detection, veto and alpha coincidence flag.
-The scattering events are normally expected to be captured within 20 $\mu$s time window.
-However, since readout in CZTI is done for one module at a time, if two events are registered in two different pixels in the same module, there is a certain probability that the two events would get two different time stamps.
-Therefore, we select all the double pixel events happening within coincidence window of 40 $\mu$s, as polarization information of the radiation is embedded in these double pixel events.
-The three and four or more pixel events within a coincidence window are excluded from analysis, primarily because the probability of such events due to Compton scattering is less and it is difficult to identify the first event out of the multiple events.
-In case of double pixel events the pixel with the lower energy deposition is considered to be the scattering pixel and the higher energy pixel as the absorbing pixel.
-The 40 $\mu$s time window is quite large which may result in false chance co-incidence events which are filtered out by applying the Compton kinematics criteria: 1) spatial proximity of the pixels and 2) sum and ratio of the deposited energies must be consistent with those expected for true Compton events for the scattering geometry of CZTI.
-We also exclude all the veto and alpha tagged events from further analysis as these events do not carry any polarization information and therefore contribute indirectly to the background.
+Any two events occurring within 20 $\mu$s will bear the same time stamp.
+The event file also lists the pixel and detector ID, the PHA channel of detection, veto and alpha coincidence flags.
+The Compton scattered events are normally expected to be captured within a 20 $\mu$s time window.
+However, since the readout in CZTI is done for one module at a time, if two events are registered in two different pixels in the same module, there is a certain probability that the two events would get different time stamps.
+Therefore, we select all the double pixel events happening within a coincidence window of 40 $\mu$s, as polarization information of the radiation is embedded in these double pixel events.
+Events at three, four or more pixels within a coincidence window are excluded from analysis, primarily because the probability of such events due to Compton scattering is low and it is difficult to identify the first event out of these multiple events.
+In case of double pixel events, the pixel with the lower energy deposition is considered to be the scattering pixel and the higher energy pixel as the absorbing pixel.
+It is to be noted that CZTI detectors provide better than 10 \% and 5 \% energy resolution at 59.5 and 122 keV respectively.
+In Compton scattering, the electron recoil energy (lower energy deposition) is normally well below the scattered photon energy and therefore they are widely separated and easily distinguishable.
+A time window as large as 40 $\mu$s may also result in false chance coincidence events.
+These events are filtered out by applying the Compton kinematics criteria: 1) spatial proximity of the pixels and 2) sum and ratio of the deposited energies must be consistent with those expected for true Compton events for the scattering geometry of CZTI.
+We also exclude all the veto and alpha flagged events (``alpha flag" refers to simultaneous detection of an alpha particle by a CsI scintillator kept inside the Am$^{241}$ onboard calibration box and a 59.5 keV X-ray photon in the CZT detector) from further analysis as these events do not carry any polarization information and therefore contribute indirectly to the background.

-Figure \ref{fig_lc} shows the light curve of GRB 160623A in single and Compton events in blue line and black data points respectively.
+Figure \ref{fig_lc} shows the light curve of GRB 160623A in single (blue line) and Compton events (black data points).